awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 1. Choose **Create database**\.

    It can take several minutes for Aurora to complete the process of creating the Aurora DB instance, its Aurora Replica, and the Aurora DB cluster\.
-When the cluster is ready to use, the Aurora DB cluster and its writer and Replica nodes display **Available** status\.
+When the cluster is ready to use, the Aurora DB cluster and its writer and replica nodes display **Available** status\.
 This becomes the primary DB cluster of your Aurora global database, after you add a secondary\.
 ![\[Screenshot of Databases with an Aurora DB cluster ready to use for Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-apg-5-add-region.png)

 When your primary DB cluster is available, create one or more secondary clusters by following the steps in [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.